Philip-Owen/Weekend2_ServerCalc/readme.md

 - [X] bundle above in an object
 - [X] send to server via ajax POST
 - [X] receive output from server via ajax GET
-- [ ] keep a log of past calculations made on the page, update list when new calc is made.
+- [X] keep a log of past calculations made on the page, update list when new calc is made.
+- [X] add a reset button to reset all information on the page and sever.